Finance Ministry announces huge quantity of Mandrax tablets seizure from Rajasthan

 The mastermind of the syndicate that manufactured a major ingredient of the party drug has been arrested.

-In possibly one of the biggest ever seizure of narcotic drugs and psychotropic substances, the Directorate of Revenue Intelligence seized 23.5 tonnes of the banned Mandrax tablets from Udaipur, Rajasthan.
+In possibly biggest ever seizure of narcotic drugs and psychotropic substances, the Directorate of Revenue Intelligence has seized 23.5 tonnes of the banned Mandrax tablets from Udaipur.

 “The drug, a depressant, overdose of which can lead to coma and death, is used as a recreational drug in Africa and Asia,” Mr. Shah said.

-He also said that the mastermind of the syndicate that manufactured acetic anhydride, a major ingredient of Mandrax, and imported or locally procured other raw materials has been arrested.
-Follow up operations to nab others involved with the drug syndicate are under way, Mr. Shah said.
+The mastermind of the syndicate that manufactured acetic anhydride, a major ingredient of Mandrax, and imported or locally procured other raw materials, was arrested.
+Follow-up operations to nab others involved with the drug syndicate were on, Mr. Shah said.